arpst-unimelb/schednem.jl/README.md

 The implementation for the rolling horizon optimisation is based on the JuMP tutorial by Diego Tejada, see [here](https://jump.dev/JuMP.jl/stable/tutorials/algorithms/rolling_horizon/).

+Note that the default solver is HiGHS, however, we recommend using Gurobi to increase solving time.
+The optimiser can be specified as optional parameter in `build_operation_model()`.

 ---
 ## Examples